Interested in becoming a Carriage House doula?

 How much is the tuition?

 The cost of the Foundation Birth Doula and Postpartum Training programs are $900.00 each.
 This includes a $300.00 non-transferable/non-refundable deposit to secure your spot and additional tuition of $600.00.
-Prices are subject to change.
+Prices are subject to change and does not include costs for additional classes, materials and books.

 How do I make my deposit to secure my spot?